Sex Addiction therapy: Stop suffering and Treat it!

 Sexual activity is truly distinct.
 Like eating, having sex is necessary for human survival.
 Although many individuals are celibate-- some not by choice, while others choose celibacy for cultural or spiritual reasons-- healthy humans have a strong desire for sex.
 Actually, lack of interest or decreased interest in sex can signify a medical issue or psychiatric illness.

-Examples of Sex Addiction in Popular Culture
+Examples of the Sexually Compulsive in Popular Culture

 Difference Between High Sex Drive and Addiction